 Contrast showers can sometimes alleviate migraine pain.
-This treatment is most likely to work as a preemptive measure.
+Hot & Cold Hydrotherapy may alleviate an oncoming migraine, but it is most likely to work as a preemptive measure.

 Celery juice is rich in coumarins, substances that have a soothing effect on the vascular system of the brain.
 Eight ounces of celery juice works best as a preventative.
 You many drink it straight or mixed with other juices.
 It can also soothe a migraine, but is generally slow to do so.
 Ginger juice can stop a migraine right in its tracks.
 Try juicing fresh ginger root , apples, and carrots together.
 Make sure the ginger is as strong as the palate can handle.
 This remedy is best when used within the first few minutes of the onset of a migraine.
 It doesn’t take a genius to see that combining celery and ginger juice together could be a pretty potent remedy.
 We at OLM have never tried this method, so if any of our readers try it, please let us know how it works.